Alonso-del-Arte/copper-mountain-sokoban/README.md

 move every one of those boxes to a different goal before being able to move the last box into a goal.

 Contrast that to a level in which no box starts out on a goal, but the level can be quite easy if it's obvious to the player which box goes on which goal.

+I haven't yet decided which file format to support.
+Maybe both the XML-based SLC format and the "freer" SOK format.
+At least initially, I'm leaning to supporting only SLC.